toughcrust/projects-brain-dump/013-citations.md

 > Fear is your growth agent in disguise, only if you choose fight over flight.
 It compels you to up your game to survive.

+**Sam Harris**

+> Consciousness is simply the light by which the contours of mind and body are known \[...\] Making this discovery, again and again, is the basis of spiritual life.

+**Oscar Wilde**

+> Pleasure is the only thing worth having a theory about